 Shark Tank Appearance

-In 2020, Juan Salinas signed up to be on season 12 of Shark Tank.
-To expand operations and start his own manufacturing facility, he came in asking for $300,000 in exchange for a 10% stake in his business.
+In 2020, Juan Salinas signed up for season 12 of Shark Tank.
+To expand operations and start his own manufacturing facility, he came in asking for $300,000 in exchange for a 10% stake in the business.

 Female Sharks, Lori Greiner and Barbara Corcoran got a little excited when Juan tore off his lab coat and exposed his toned physique.
 Flustered, Barabara jokingly offered the initial $300,000 for 10%.